 10. … and pie, too

 Nothing is more American than apple pie, and for the cruelty-free crowd, picking up a ready-to-bake pie is as easy as, well, pie.
-That’s because the freezer section in many nationwide stores including Target, Safeway, and Whole Foods is a treasure trove for frozen vegan pies.
+That’s because the freezer section in many nationwide stores including Target, Safeway, Whole Foods (and online retailers like Mercato and Instacart!) is a treasure trove for frozen vegan pies.
 From Claim Jumper’s Dutch Apple Pie to Marie Callender’s Lattice Peach Pie, we have no doubt you’ll find these accidentally vegan pies delightful.